jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 of those people, could make a matrix as to why one is better or different than another?

-And yet, you know, this is actually pretty important, right?
+And yet this is actually pretty important.
 This is what we are going to be saying from one process to another.
 It is a huge thing.
 And it is full of decision points.

 I think one of the things that is really cool about it is: all of these things are representations of data.
 What is not up here?
 What